-- assumes a Cash Hub balance of \$2,500, being the minimum required, - this example only shows the fees and costs that relate to accessing the investment through the superannuation product, and does not include the underlying fees charged by the Fund Manager, which is 1.35% p.a. at the time of this Guide, and transaction costs shown at the rate of Nil, as well as a performance fee shown as 0.05% p.a. on average over the last five years.
-Based on the \$50,000 fees and costs example, allowing for your Minimum Cash Hub balance of \$2,500, for \$47,500 invested in the Managed Fund, this would add \$665.00 to the annual cost of your Investment Option.
-Please read the relevant Product Disclosure Statement for updated fees, - This example does not include the underlying buy-sell spread charged by the Fund Manager, which is 0.07% p.a. at the time of this Guide.
-Based on the \$50,000 fees and costs example, allowing for your minimum Cash Hub balance of \$2,500 and application investment of \$47,500 will incur \$33.25 buy/ sell spread (this will equal to \$33.25 for every \$47,500 redemption from this investment), and - the actual cost of the product may be significantly more or less, depending on the Investment Options you choose for your portfolio.
+- assumes a Cash Hub balance of \$2,500, being the minimum required, - this example only shows the fees and costs that relate to accessing the investment through the superannuation product and does not include the underlying fees charged by the Fund Manager, which is 1.10% p.a. at the time of this Guide, as well as transaction costs shown at the rate of 0.09%.
+The Fund does not charge a performance fee.
+Based on the \$50,000 fees and costs example, allowing for your Minimum Cash Hub balance of \$2,500, for \$47,500 invested in the Managed Fund, this would add \$565.25 to the annual cost of your Investment Option.
+Please read the relevant Product Disclosure Statement for updated fees, - this example does not include the underlying buy-sell spread charged by the Fund Manager, which is 0.12% p.a. at the time of this Guide.
+Based on the \$50,000 fees and costs example, allowing for your minimum Cash Hub balance of \$2,500 an application of \$47,500 will incur a \$57 buy spread fee and this will also equal \$57 for every \$47,500 redeemed from this investment, and - the actual cost of the product may be significantly more or less, depending on the Investment Options you choose for your portfolio and the number of transactions.